ArduPilot/ardupilot_wiki/common/source/docs/common-servo-robotis.rst

 .. image:: ../../../images/servo-robotis.jpg

-Robotis Dynamixel servos are relatively expensive but high-end "smart actuators" that can be controlled by ArduPilot once connected to the flight controller's serial port.
+Robotis Dynamixel servos are relatively expensive but high-end "smart actuators" that can be controlled by ArduPilot once connected to the autopilot's serial port.

 Robotis servos using the "Robotis Protocol version 2.0" are supported.
 Look for "Half duplex Asynchronous Serial Communication" in the "H/W SPECS" section of each servo.
 The `XM430-W350-T <http://www.robotis-shop-en.com/?act=shop_en.goods_view&GS=2923&keyword=XM430-W350-T>`__ in particular is known to work correctly with ArduPilot.